Xnan-blop/portfolio_manager_team04/README.md

 #### **React**
 - What it does: Builds our user interface
-- Why we used it: This was the frontend framework taught in our web development training
+- Why we used it: Project specifications recommended using React
 - What we built: All the components like the header, stock list, buy/sell forms, and charts

 #### **Fetch API**